WLCG-Lightweight-Sites/WLCG-Lightweight-Sites.github.io/index.md

 As mentioned earlier, the WLCG is diverse.
 The SIMPLE Grid Framework has a modular architecture enabling it to easily scale in terms of supported grid services and supported infrastructure technologies.

 The team at CERN is currently focused to deliver one recipe for setting up a site using a subset of these grid services (CreamCE, Torque Batch System, Worker Nodes based on Torque Client) and infrastructure tools (Docker, Docker Swarm, Puppet YAIM).
 Support for more grid services(ARC Compute Elements, Slurm, HTCondor) and infrastructure tools (Ansible, SaltStack, Kubernetes, Apache Mesos etc.) can be added by experienced developers/ experts in parallel, allowing the framework to be more impactful in a lesser amount of time.
-Learn More
+[Learn More!](https://twiki.cern.ch/twiki/bin/view/LCG/SimpleGridDevelopers)

 ### WLCG Site Admins

 Site admins are an integral part of the success of the project.
-As we are nearing the first release of the framework, we'd like to invite site admins to help and experience some of the benefits of managing their grid site, the SIMPLE way!
-[MORE]
+As we are nearing the first release of the framework, we'd like to invite site admins to help test the framework and also experience some of the benefits of managing their grid site, the SIMPLE way!
+[Learn More](https://twiki.cern.ch/twiki/bin/view/LCG/SimpleGridUsers)

 ### Students

 The WLCG is one of the largest distributed computing infrastructures.
 It is spread over 170 research institutes and computing centers around the globe.
 Given the wide array of technologies involved, the project not only offers a great learning environment but also provides a platform to make impact to a truly massive and widespread computing infrastructures of today.

-We are participating in the Google Summer of Code Program to help students sharpen their ITSM skillset and provide open source learning experience through the project, while expanding the set of technologies supported by the project today!
+We are participating in the Google Summer of Code Program to help students sharpen their ITSM skillset and provide open source learning experience through the project.
+Their efforts in turn help expand the set of technologies supported by the project.

-If you are a student looking for an interesting milestone in your open source journey, do get in touch!
+If you are a student looking for an interesting milestone in your open source journey, do get in touch using the channels specified in the next section!

 ### ITSM Leads and FOSS Enthusiasts

 No FOSS project is complete without FOSS Enthusiasts and a solid ITSM team to drive the community!
 To keep a community flourishing, the crucial role of various community managers, administrators and ITSM operators cannot be left out.
 If you see yourself as a driving force to the community, we welcome you to lead those efforts.
-LEARN MORE
+Get in touch via the channels mentioned in the next section!

 ## Communication Channels